 Prospective Senior High School students would want to attend the best senior high schools in Ghana and Parents will equally want the best for their wards hence the search of suitable schools normally done ahead of the Basic Education Certificate Examination (BECE) each year.

 Academic performance at WASSCE, School’s achievement, Infrastructure, and facilities are among the important ranking factors the Computerised School Selection and Placement System (CSSPS) and the Ghana Education Service (GES) use to rank Senior High Schools in Ghana.

-Today, we present to you the senior high schools that have defied all odds to register their names as a category ‘A’ school in the Central Region.
+Today, we present to you the senior high schools that have defied all odds to register their names as Category A schools in Central Region.

 When it comes to Senior High School education in Ghana, the Central Region also boasts of best schools offering quality education but unfortunately, only 6 out of the numerous senior high schools in the Region are “First Class Schools”.

 The arrangement of schools in our publication is in no order.
 We are just presenting them as they were written.

 This article is meant to serve as a guide to students or parents who will look for category ‘a’ schools in the Central Region for their wards.

 Here are the category ‘A’ Schools In the Central Region.

 Adisadel College, popularly known as “ADISCO”, is an Anglican boys’ boarding school in Cape Coast, Ghana.
 Key aspects of the school’s administration and curriculum were originally modelled on the English public school system during the colonial era.
 The present curriculum falls within the Senior High School system in Ghana, with overall oversight by the Ghana Education Service.
 The word “Adisco” is a portmanteau of “Adisadel” and “College”.
 The school is named after what used to be a small village on the outskirts of the Cape Coast township – Adisadel Village.
 In recent times, the village has expanded considerably and gradually merged imperceptibly with the main township.